Your Stage Awaits

 Whether you program the light or you step into the light, whether it's The Shoemaker, the Performing Arts Studio, or the stone steps outside the Meeting Room, your stage awaits at Knox.

-Whether singing in our Vocal Ensemble or playing guitar in our trimester recital, our students learn the power of music and discover the many occasions when music can entertain, enlighten, and console.
+Whether singing in our Choir or playing guitar in our trimester recital, our students learn the power of music and discover the many occasions when music can entertain, enlighten, and console.
 They share the beauty of music at our coffeehouses and talent shows, our recitals and productions, our 9/11 Memorial and our commencement in the Elsa Eriksen Rose Garden behind Houghton Hall.
 Music permeates life at Knox.

 Our actors learn the entire process of characterization, from script analysis to gestures, from prop manipulation to make-up application.

 Most importantly, they develop a strong understanding of character through a series of playwriting exercises designed to help them read and interpret scripts from the playwright's point of view, providing our young actors with a thoroughly developed set of tools with which to approach auditions, cold readings, rehearsals, and performances.

 Our Stagecraft course provides students with the foundational skills in technical theatre through applied learning experiences in set construction, scenic painting, costuming, props construction, and more.

 Our scenic painters craft Shakespearean stages reimagined in an Art Deco style.
 Working with our full-size cyclorama and ETC Source-4s, our lighting students have the opportunity to create shadowy underground worlds where gamblers risk it all for love.